rudranshsharma382/exp4/README.md

 Observe the error since frozenset is immutable.

-Algorithm 6: Removing Duplicate Students Using Set
+ALGORITHM 6: Removing Duplicate Students Using Set

 Create a list of student names with duplicate entries.